 Shortly after my professor sang its praises and swore it was his favorite vegetable, I made Brussels sprouts for the first time.
 "They're loaded with vitamin K, which plays a role in healthy blood clotting," he said.
-"Plus they've got enough vitamin C to keep your immune system healthy and your wounds nice and healed."
+"Plus, they've got enough vitamin C to help support your immune system."

 So in my happiest you-can-do-it spirit, I microwaved them, put them in a small bowl, and ate them with a bit of salt and pepper.
-Disgusting.
-There I sat in my kitchen, feeling annoyed that they're properly called "Brussels" sprouts (couldn't we just make it easier for all of us and drop the third S!?) and feeling like I'd be an inadequate dietitian since I didn't like these "cute little cabbages."
+Not a fan.
+There I sat in my kitchen, feeling annoyed that they're properly called "Brussels" sprouts (I always thought it was Brussel sprouts!?) and feeling like I'd be an inadequate dietitian since I didn't like these "cute little cabbages."

 Fast forward four years and I began hearing more about the secrets of the sprouts.
-Botanically, they're a member of the Brassica family, which means that they're related to other good-for-you foods like broccoli, kale, and cabbage.
-Like their relatives, they contain protective glucosinolates...phytonutrients that aid in healthy detoxification and have cancer-protecting properties.
+Botanically, they're a member of the Brassica family, which means that they're related to other good-for-you vegetables like broccoli, kale, and cabbage.
+Like their relatives, they contain protective glucosinolates which are phytonutrients that aid in healthy detoxification and deliver cancer-protective properties.

 Brussels Sprouts, Pomegranate, Walnut and Feta Salad